History of Baptist Christianity in Sichuan: History

 Baptist Christianity was introduced into Sichuan by the American Baptist Missionary Union (ABMU, belonging to the American Baptist Churches USA).
 The first missionaries to reach the province were Rev. William M. Upcraft and Rev. George Warner, who sailed in 1889.
-The journey required many weeks before their arrival in Suifu (also, Suichaufu) the following year, where they established the mission's first station.
+The journey required many weeks before their arrival in Xuzhou the following year, where they established the mission's first station.
 Medical work was started by Rev. C. H. Finch in 1891, in the same year Rev. Robert Wellwood and his wife joined the mission.

 At the end of 1892, the ABMU was represented by nine missionaries, with medical work, two preaching places, women's classes, a boys' school, a Sunday school and eleven converts.
-In 1893, twelve new workers joined the mission, and subsequently the opening of a new station in Jiading (Kiatingfu) in 1894.
+In 1893, twelve new workers joined the mission, and subsequently the opening of a new station in Jiading in 1894.
 At that time, the number of missionaries connected with the West China Mission was twenty-two.
-A small church had been gathered at Xuzhou (Suifu).
+A small church had been gathered at Xuzhou.
 The remote character of the province and its need of Christian missionary labors lent a romantic and unusual interest to the work of the West China Mission, especially since that was the nearest approach of American Baptists to reaching the people of an unevangelized country, Tibet.

-That same year (1894), Upcraft and H. J. Openshaw traveled to Yazhou (Yachowfu) and tried to rent some permanent quarters.
-This stirred up opposition and vile placards were posted abusing the foreigners.
-However, the tide was turned in favor of the missionaries after successfully treating the servant of an official bitten by a snake, they were allowed to stay.
+That same year (1894), Upcraft and H. J. Openshaw traveled to Yazhou and tried to rent some permanent quarters.
+According to Missionary Cameralogs: West China, "this stirred up opposition and vile placards were posted abusing the foreigners.
+However, the tide was turned in favor of the missionaries after successfully treating the servant of an official bitten by a snake, they were allowed to stay."

-In 1895, a serious outbreak of anti-foreign agitation began in the capital Chengdu (Chengtu), and thence spread throughout the province.
+In 1895, a serious outbreak of anti-foreign agitation began in the capital Chengdu, and thence spread throughout the province.
 The missionaries had no choice but to temporarily leave their posts.
 Work was resumed after their return in the spring of 1896.
 By the middle of the year 1900, the Church had 68 converts with some 200 names on the enquirers' roll.
 The year 1900 was marked by the anti-Christian uprising known as Boxer Rebellion.
 Although this unrest did not affect Sichuan so much as some other parts of China, missionaries were obliged by consular orders to retire to the coast.
 During their absence, the local converts defended their faith and carried on all the regular services.
 Two new stations were opened at Ningyuan and Chengdu in 1905 and 1909 respectively; while Rev. Joseph Taylor and his wife were transferred from Yazhou to Chengdu.